History of the National Health Service

 The NHS in Scotland was established as a separate entity with its own legislation, the National Health Service (Scotland) Act 1947, from the foundation of the NHS in 1948.
 Northern Ireland likewise had its own legislation in 1948.
-Wales, however, was managed from England and treated much like an English region for the first 20 years of the NHS.
+Wales was part of a single system with England for the first 20 years of the NHS.
 In 1969, responsibility for the NHS in Wales was passed to the Secretary of State for Wales from the Secretary of State for Health, who was thereafter just responsible for the NHS in England.